Sioux Falls man arrested for stalking and robbery

 SIOUX FALLS, S.D.
-(KELO) — Another Sioux Falls man is behind bars for allegedly stalking and robbing a woman.
+(KELO) — A Sioux Falls man is behind bars for allegedly stalking and robbing a woman.

 Authorities say 29-year-old Jesus Ford had been stalking the victim for a few months.
 The 43-year-old victim saw Ford was going through her car.
 When she went to check the car, Ford ran at her, pushed her, took her phone and took her purse.
 Ford then left the scene.